 Updated with an inviting patio, fantastic architectural features, and a wild, don’t-know-where-to-look-next fantasia of Victoriana (including Tiffany Lamp reproductions), the Fairlawn is a terrific “offbeat” yet upscale place to bed down.

 He does his own catering in a kitchen bejeweled by a crystal chandelier, and his breakfasts are divine.
-Rooms include free wi-fi, snacks, soft drinks, parking and gourmet breakfast, from $159 midweek smaller room to $249 weekend largest rooms.
+Rooms include free wi-fi, snacks, soft drinks, parking and gourmet breakfast, from $129 midweek smaller room to $249 weekend largest rooms.

 For those who want a full-service, larger hotel experience, the Kaatskill Mountain Club, built in 2005, offers 115 mission-style designed rooms with in-house restaurant .